robinpx/boombox/README.md

 # boombox
-## About
-This responsive site can play every audio post uploaded on a Tumblr account.
-It's also mobile friendly!
+Plays every audio post uploaded on a Tumblr account.
+It's responsive and mobile friendly.
+## Options
+It can:
+- Play
+- Pause
+- Go to next song
+- Go to previous song
+- Repeat
+- Shuffle
+- Load more songs
+- Jump to current song